robson-koji/making_software/README.md

 Be carefull with the security alerts on running this script.
 I will document them soon.

 To run this script you need to run as sudo from a directory owned by the same user wich runs Apache, because it will use this directory as a temporary directory to create files.

-After that it will move all the files to the final directory.
+The outcome will be moved to the final directory.

-/\<your inteliform folder\>/create_project.pl \<id of the system\> \<your inteliform folder\>
+perl /\<your Making Software home path\>/making_software/making_software_perl/create_project.pl \<id of the system\> \<your Making Software home path\>

 If you want to read the concepts behind this project.
-Go to this paper: http://robsonkoji.blogspot.com.br/2013/11/modeling-making-software.html
+Go to this paper:

+http://robsonkoji.blogspot.com.br/2013/11/modeling-making-software.html